kochsoft/scan/README.md

 ## What is it?

-This project provides a nice graphical user interface for simplistic,
+This project provides a graphical user interface for simplistic,

 * plain flatbed scanning.
 * ADF (Automatic Document Feeder) scanning.
 * Saving into either a single pdf or multiple pngs.
-Landscape if requested.
+Landscape, if requested.
-* DIN A4 paper format may be enforced if so desired.
+* DIN A4 paper format may be enforced, if so desired.
+* Both input and output image resolution may be set.

-The program collects scans in a list that may be viewed and shortened from a secondary preview tab.
+The program collects scans in a list that may be viewed, reordered and shortened from a secondary preview tab.

 ## How is it?
 (Setup!)